What you are about to read is not anything that you will find in typical, secular, pump-you-up, self-help seminars.

 IV.
 EIGHT ASPECTS OF GENUINE REPENTANCE

-When a believer expresses sorrow in a godly manner, there will be a manifest sense of earnestness on his or her behalf to eagerly and assertively pursue a righteous course.
-There will be, as one commentator puts it, “speed involved in the carrying out of a matter . . . a willingness to do good will.”5 Herein is the initial reaction of genuine repentance that is borne from above.
+When a believer expresses sorrow in a godly manner, there will be a manifest sense of earnestness on his or her behalf to pursue a righteous course eagerly and assertively.
+There will be, as one commentator puts it, “speed involved in the carrying out of a matter…a willingness to do good will.”6 Herein is the initial reaction of genuine repentance that is born from above.

-This unrepentant person remains hung-up on himself, and the ramifications to self that stem from his actions: his reputation and his standing amongst peers remains more important.
+This unrepentant person remains preoccupied with himself and the ramifications to self that stem from his actions: his reputation and his standing among peers remains far more important.
 True repentance is always characterized by a God-given desire to immediately vindicate a matter, seeking out others whom they have offended, asking for their forgiveness, and thereby exonerate the wrong done.
 Put another way, to the genuinely repentant, outward self-preservation is less important than God-glorification.
-When an unction to vindicate is missing a person is really not repentant.
+When an unction to vindicate is missing, a person is really not repentant.

 To summarize the first four points:

 The genuinely repentant are those who possess an earnestness to vindicate themselves with an offended party.
 This motivation stems from self-indignation and also present is fear of the retributive judgment of a holy and righteous God.